 Yellow nun buoys with four-foot masts and radar reflectors mark most offshore artificial reefs.
 They are placed near but not on the reefs to avoid entanglement.
-Of course your boat will be equipped with sonar so that you can locate underwater amusements using the buoys only as general reference.
+Of course, your boat will be equipped with sonar so that you can locate underwater amusements using the buoys only as a general reference.

 Dropping anchor over a reef can be a tricky proposition.
 It’s easy to foul or lose your anchor, but then it’s also tough to hold your position over fish-infested waters while winds and tides work to carry you off.
 State law forbids you to tie to a buoy.

 Hard rock café